A two-body femtoscopy approach to the proton-deuteron correlation function: Proton-deuteron interaction: Woods-Saxon and Gaussian potentials

 For this reason we try an alternative parametrization of the same experimental phase shifts but reinterpret the $S=3/2, L=0$ channel.
 On one hand we would like to use a simple form of the potentials with a lesser number of parameters than the WS parametrization.
 Therefore, we use a Gaussian form, \be V_{\textrm{Gauss}}(r) = \bar{V}_0 \ \exp \left( - \frac{r^2}{r_G^2} \right) \ , \ee where the potential strength $\bar{V}_0$ and the potential range $r_G$ are parameters depending on $S$ and $L$.

 On the other hand, we reanalyze the $S=3/2,L=0$ channel and consider it to be repulsive due to the absence of any physical bound state with $J=3/2$.
 Then we shift down the quoted $^4S_{3/2}$ phase shift in~\cite{Arvieux:1974fma} by $\pi$ in all its energy domain.
-This interpretation is consistent with the $S=3/2,L=0$ phase shifts considered in several references~\cite{VanOers:1967oww,Eyre:1976dp,Huttel:1983wkj,Kievsky:1996ca} which start at zero and decrease with energy, showing a pure repulsive interaction.
+This interpretation is consistent with the $S=3/2,L=0$ phase shift considered in other references~\cite{VanOers:1967oww,Eyre:1976dp,Huttel:1983wkj,Kievsky:1996ca} which starts at zero and decreases with energy, showing a pure repulsive interaction.

-We perform fits of the experimental phase shifts in Ref.~\cite{Arvieux:1974fma} using the potential (\ref{eq:Gauss}) for each channel using the MINUIT package to generate the best fit parameters.
+We perform fits of the experimental phase shifts in Ref.~\cite{Arvieux:1974fma} using the potential in Eq.~(\ref{eq:Gauss}) for each channel using the MINUIT package to generate the best fit parameters.
 The resulting fitting parameters of the Gaussian potentials are shown in Table~\ref{tab:gaussian}.
-In this table we also provide the binding energy of the obtained bound state in the $S=1/2, L=0$ channels (without the Coulomb force).
+In this table, we also provide the binding energy of the obtained bound state in the $S=1/2, L=0$ channels (without the Coulomb force).
 We find the state identified with the $^3$He to have a similar binding energy compared to that in the WS case.
 As expected, we find no bound state in the repulsive channel $S=3/2,L=0$.

 The resulting phase shifts obtained in the fit of Gaussian potentials are shown in Fig.~\ref{fig:phaseshifts} in solid red lines.
-Using a lesser number of parameters (12 vs 18) we are able to obtain satisfactory fits and even improve the description of the $S=1/2,L=1$ and $S=3/2,L=2$ channels, as compared to the WS case.
+Using a lesser number of parameters (12 vs 18), we are able to obtain satisfactory fits and even improve the description of the $S=1/2,L=1$ and $S=3/2,L=2$ channels, as compared to the WS case.

 The $S=3/2,L=0$ phase shifts calculated with the Gaussian potential are plotted in the separate Fig.~\ref{fig:phaseshifts_rep}.
 We superimpose the experimental data from Ref.~\cite{Arvieux:1974fma} shifted down a value of $\pi$ (denoted as Arvieux$^*$) to match the results with the repulsive interaction described in Ref.~\cite{VanOers:1967oww}.
 The fit is rather good and provides a repulsive potential which, as we said, admits no bound state as opposed to the WS case.